 The smallest personal backup plan you can purchase offers 100GB of data, while the mid- and high-level plans offer 100GB and 250GB respectively.

 Each of these plans is initially set up as a 30-day free trial period– you’ll be asked to provide credit card information when you sign up.
 However, you aren’t charged until your 30 days are up and you’re able to cancel at any time prior.

-SugarSync also offers a free option with 5GB of space that does not require any payment information, but which expires after 90 days.
-To keep your account after the 90-day period, you’ll need to upgrade to a paid plan.
-You can do this easily through the web app – and you might even receive a significant discount on your first year
+SugarSync provides a free option that includes 5GB of space and does not require any payment information, but it has a 90-day expiration period.
+To retain your account beyond the 90-day period, you will need to upgrade to a paid plan.
+Upgrading can be done conveniently through the web app, and you may even be eligible for a significant discount on your first year.

 For payment, Visa, MasterCard, American Express, and Discover cards are all accepted.
 If you want to upgrade your Personal plan to get more storage, you can do so on your account page.